intgr/dogslow-sentry/README.txt

 blocking calls outside of the interpreter, for example when doing IO.

-For ``dogslow`` this means that it can only reliably intercept requests that are slow because they are doing IO, calling sleep or doing waiting to acquire locks themselves.
+For ``dogslow`` this means that it can only reliably intercept requests that are slow because they are doing IO, calling sleep or busy waiting to acquire locks themselves.

-In most cases this is fine. an important cause of slow Django requests is an expensive database query.
-Since this is IO, dogslow can intercept those fine.
+In most cases this is fine.
+An important cause of slow Django requests is an expensive database query.
+Since this is IO, ``dogslow`` can intercept those fine.
-A scenario where cPython's GIL is problematic is when the requests thread hits an infinite loop in Python code (or legitimate Python that is extremely expensive and takes a long time to execute), never releasing the GIL.
-Even though ``dogslow``'s watchdog timer does become runnable, it cannot take log the stack.
+A scenario where cPython's GIL is problematic is when the request's thread hits an infinite loop in Python code (or legitimate Python that is extremely expensive and takes a long time to execute), never releasing the GIL.
+Even though ``dogslow``'s watchdog timer does become runnable, it cannot log the stack.

 Co-routines and Greenlets
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-Dogslow is intended for use in a synchronous worker configuration.
-A webserver
+``Dogslow`` is intended for use in a synchronous worker configuration.
+A
-that uses dedicated threads to serve requests.
-Django's built-in wsgi server
+webserver that uses dedicated threads (or single-threaded, dedicated worker
+processes) to serve requests.
+Django's built-in wsgi server does this, as
-does this, as does Gunicorn in sync-worker mode.
+does ``Gunicorn`` in its default sync-worker mode.

 When running with a "co-routines framework" where multiple requests are served
 concurrently by one thread, backtraces might become nonsensical.